DouMaokang/Company-Review-Search-Engine/README.md

 # NTU-CZ4034
 This repo contains the group project/assignment of CZ4034 - Information Retrieval

-# Things that needs to be installed
+# Things to be installed
 1. Elasticsearch
 2. Node.js
 3. Python3